 The dreaded slice is known to golfers around the globe and hated by all.

 You would much rather hit a baby fade if you can’t draw the ball.
 And many professional golfers prefer the fade.
+I’ve had to spend time fixing my slice in the past, and it is worth it.

 There are many reasons for hitting a slice.
 Fortunately, there are just as many fixes to cure you of the slice.
 If you are one of the unfortunate golfers besotted by the dreaded slice, go ahead and work on the tips provided.